Vincenzo (TV series)

 The first episode reached a 7.7% rating (AGB nationwide), making it the fourth highest-rated tvN drama premiere.
-The finale received 14.6% rating, making it the eleventh highest-rated drama in Korean cable television history at the time.
+The final episode received a 14.6% rating, making it the eighteenth highest-rated drama in Korean cable television history.
 It also made the series the sixth highest-rated drama in tvN's history.

 The series was also popular among international viewers through Netflix, maintaining its position in the top 10 TV shows on Netflix in the world since its start and reached the fourth rank on April 26.
 It ranked fourth on Forbes list of most-viewed Korean series on Netflix in 2021.

 Synopsis

-At the age of eight, Park Joo-hyung (Song Joong-ki) was adopted by an Italian family.
-He later joins the mafia and is adopted by Don Fabio, head of the Cassano Family.
-Renamed “Vincenzo Cassano” he becomes a lawyer, a consigliere for the mafia, and Don Fabio's right-hand man.
-After Fabio dies, Paolo, Fabio's biological son and the new leader of the Cassano Family attempts to kill Vincenzo.
+At the age of eight, Park Joo-hyung is adopted by an Italian family, but the family later dies tragically in an accident.
+Joo-hyung joins the mafia and is adopted by Don Fabio, the head of the Cassano Family who treats him like a son.
+Renamed as "Vincenzo Cassano", he becomes a lawyer, a consigliere for the mafia, and Don Fabio's right-hand man.
+After Fabio died, Paolo, Fabio's biological son and the new leader of the Cassano Family, attempts to kill his adoptive brother out of jealousy as Fabio favoured Vincenzo over himself.

-He flees to Seoul and sets out to recover 1.5 tons of gold that he helped a recently-dead Chinese tycoon secretly stash within the basement of Geumga Plaza.
-However, a subsidiary of Babel Group has illegally taken ownership of the building, and Vincenzo must use his skills to reclaim the building and recover his fortunes.
+Vincenzo flees to Seoul and sets out to recover a gold bullion worth ₩150 billion ($110 million) that he helped his business partner (a recently dead Chinese tycoon) secretly stash within a hidden basement under Geumga Plaza, a commercial building in South Korea.
+During an inspection of the building, he discovers that he needs to demolish the place to retrieve the buried gold.
+However, a subsidiary of a large pharmaceutical corporation Babel Group has illegally taken ownership of the building with the intention of demolishing it to build a business building.
+Unwilling to let the gold to fall into the hands of Babel Group, Vincenzo must use his skills to reclaim the building and recover his fortune.